Domains & Scoring

 Cross-Cutting Themes

-These themes appear across multiple domains and are evaluated holistically:
+These themes surface across multiple domains and are evaluated together:

-- Trade-off analysis — nearly every objective asks you to articulate trade-offs, not just pick an answer
+- Trade-off analysis - nearly every objective asks for trade-offs, not just a chosen answer

-- Risk identification — proactively identifying risks is valued as highly as solving for requirements
+- Risk identification - proactively calling out risks carries as much weight as solving for requirements

 - Justification - “why” matters more than “what”